PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 When it comes to chemical composition, Li-Ion and Li-Poly are the same.
 However, the difference lies in their ability to keep cool.
 Lithium-ion batteries feature an active protective circuit (the kind that you can also find on an onboard computer) which will protect your phone from overheating.
 Without it, your phone would be bursting into flames.

-Another drawback of this type of battery is that it might last longer in the short-run (throughout the day), but it might be faster to age.
+Another drawback of this type of battery is that it might last longer in the short run (throughout the day), but it might be faster to age.
 You’ll need to learn the correct temperature storage in order to make this aging process slower.

 Lithium Polymer Batteries (Li-Poly)